 Photographs or video footage of pupils should only be taken using school equipment, for purposes authorised by the school.
 Any such use should always be transparent and only occur where parental consent has been given.
 The resultant files from such recording or taking of photographs must be stored in accordance with the school's procedures on school equipment.

-Further details on this can be found in the Online Safety Policy and Acceptable User Agreements, and social media Policy which may be found on the Server T Drive, under Policies.
+Further details on this can be found in the Online Safety Policy and Acceptable User Agreements (both found on the server (T:/ POLCIES), and the Social Media Policy which may be found in this handbook.